R. Jay Wallace

-R. Jay Wallace (born 1957) is a Professor of Philosophy and Judy Chandler Webb Distinguished Chair for Innovative Teaching and Research at the University of California, Berkeley.
+R. Jay Wallace (born 1957) is Distinguished Professor of Philosophy and William and Trudy Ausfahl Chair at the University of California, Berkeley.
 His areas of specialization include moral philosophy and philosophy of action.
 He is most noted for his work on practical reason, moral psychology, and meta-ethics.

 Education and career

 Wallace received his B.A. degree in 1979 from Williams College.
 He earned the degree of B.Phil. from the University of Oxford in 1983.
 In 1988, he got his Ph.D. from Princeton University.

-He has taught philosophy at the University of Pennsylvania (1988-1996),and the Humboldt-Universität zu Berlin (1996-2000), joining the Berkeley faculty in 1999.
+He has taught philosophy at the University of Pennsylvania (1988-1996), and the Humboldt-Universität zu Berlin (1996-2000), joining the Berkeley faculty in 1999.
 He has held visiting positions at the Universität Bielefeld, in the Research School of Social Sciences (RSSS) at the Australian National University, at the Humboldt-Universität zu Berlin, and at the University of Canterbury in Christchurch (New Zealand).
 He was the department chair at UC Berkeley from 2005 to 2010.
 He declined the position of White's Professor of Moral Philosophy at Oxford University in 2013.

 He was elected a Fellow of the American Academy of Arts & Sciences in 2021.